 Application of principles of ethical and effective communication to the creation of letters, memos, e-mails, and written and oral reports for a variety of business situations.
-Development and refinement of written and oral business communication skills including planning, composing, editing, and revising business documents using word processing software for written documents and presentation software to create and deliver professional oral reports.
+Development and refinement of written and oral business communication skills including planning, composing, editing, and revising business documents using word processing software for written documents and presentation software to create and deliver professional-level oral reports.
 This course is designed for students who already have college-level writing skills.
+Grades are P/NP Option.